 Tip 5: Do things together that benefit others

-One the most powerful ways of staying close and connected is to jointly focus on something you and your partner value that creates a common focus of interest outside of the relationship.
-A cause, a project, church or political work that has meaning for each of you and jointly engages your interest and effort can keep a relationship fresh and interesting.
-Doing things together that we view as beneficial to others is a process that our highly social human brain experiences as rewarding.
-It is also a way to stimulate the relationship by exposing it to new people and ideas.
+One the most powerful ways of staying close and connected is to jointly focus on something you and your partner value outside of the relationship.
+Volunteering for a cause, project, or community work that has meaning for both of you can keep a relationship fresh and interesting.
+It can also expose you both to new people and ideas, offer the chance to tackle new challenges together, and provide fresh ways of interacting with each other.

-If you need more relationship help and advice
+If you need outside help for relationship problems

-Sometimes problems in a relationship may seem too complex or overwhelming for a couple to handle on their own.
+Sometimes problems in a relationship may seem too complex or overwhelming for you to handle as a couple.
 In that case, it’s important to reach out together for help.
-There are a number of options available, including:
+Available options include:

 Couples counseling.
-It’s a big investment, and time, energy, focus and commitment are needed from both people to make a difference, but you might consider couples or marriage counseling to resolve your differences.
-Both parties need to be willing and able to honestly communicate what they need, face the issues that arise in counseling, and then make the necessary changes.
-It’s important also that both people feel comfortable with the counselor.
+Both partners need to honestly communicate what they need, face the issues that arise in counseling, and then make the necessary changes.
+It’s also very important that both people feel comfortable with the counselor.

 Spiritual advice.
-Some couples benefit from spiritual advice from a religious figure such as a pastor or rabbi.
-This tends to work best if both have similar convictions of faith and a good relationship with the spiritual advisor.
+Advice from a religious figure such as a pastor or rabbi works best if both partners have similar convictions of faith and a good relationship with the spiritual advisor.

 Emotional Intelligence building.
-Try using Helpguide's Emotional Intelligence Toolkit, a free utility for building emotional health and emotional intelligence.
-This in-depth course provides articles, videos, and audio meditations designed to help you put the skills of emotional intelligence and communication into practice.
+Helpguide's free Emotional Intelligence Toolkit provides articles, videos, and audio meditations designed to help you put the skills of emotional intelligence and communication into practice.